APNIC-Labs/draft-kskroll-sentinel/README.md

    sentinel test described in this document can still be used, but it makes a number of assumptions about DNS resolution behaviour that may not necessarily hold in all environments.
-If these assumptions do
+If these assumptions do not hold (such as, for example, requiring the stub resolver to query the next recursive resolver in the locally configured set upon

-Huston, et al.          Expires December 13, 2018               [Page 3]
+Huston, et al.           Expires January 3, 2019                [Page 3]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

-   not hold (such as, for example, requiring the stub resolver to query the next recursive resolver in the locally configured set upon receipt of a SERVFAIL response code) then this test may produce indeterminate or inconsistent results.
+   receipt of a SERVFAIL response code) then this test may produce indeterminate or inconsistent results.
 In some cases where these assumptions do not hold, repeating the same test query set may generate different results.

-   Note that the sentinel mechanism described here measures a very different (and likely more useful) metric than [RFC8145].
+   Note that the measurements facilitated by the mechanism described in this document are different from those of [RFC8145].
 RFC 8145 relies on resolvers reporting towards the root servers a list of locally cached trust anchors for the root zone.
 Those reports can be used to infer how many resolvers may be impacted by a KSK roll, but not what the user impact of the KSK roll will be.

 1.1.
 Terminology